siddharthdivi/CS529/CS 529/Module 2/readme.md

-This module will introduce the commonly used metric in regression and classification for model evaluation.
+This module will introduce the commonly used metrics in regression and classification for model evaluation.